ggerganov/ggwave/examples/waver/README.md

 ## How to use

+Click on the gif to watch a ~2 min Youtube video:

 <a href="https://youtu.be/Zcgf77T71QM"><img width="100%" src="../../media/waver-preview1.gif"></img></a>

 - Before starting - make sure the speaker of your device is enabled and disconnect/unplug any headphones.
 The app uses your device's speaker to emit sounds when sending a text message